 There are two principal forms of a special needs trust: (1) a first-party or self-settled special needs trust, and (2) a third-party special needs trust.
 A first-party special needs trust is funded with the property of the person with special needs.
 This property may be acquired as an inheritance, from an insurance policy, or from a personal injury award.
 By removing these assets from their own name and putting these assets in a trust, the special needs individual may be able to avoid jeopardizing their eligibility for government benefits such as Medicaid and Social Security disability.
-To avoid sheltering the assets of a special needs beneficiary gove nment benefits, however, there are specific state and federal solely to qualify fe. requirements that mu met and there are payback requirements that apply to first-party istributions for the benefit of the beneficiary are generally quite special needs trusts. restrictive.
+To avoid sheltering the assets of a special needs beneficiary solely to qualify for government benefits, however, there are specific state and federal requirements that must be met and there are payback requirements that apply to first-party special needs trusts.
+Distributions for the benefit of the beneficiary are generally quite restrictive.
 Upon the death of the special needs beneficiary, the remaining trust assets generally must be used to repay the state's Medicaid program for expenses it incurred on behalf of the beneficiary.

-A third-party special needs trust is usually finded for the benefit of a special needs relative with assets from family members, rather than with the assets of the beneficiary.
-In many instances, funding occurs upon the death of a part it or another care provider of the special needs beneficiary.
+A third-party special needs trust is usually funded for the benefit of a special needs relative with assets from family members, rather than with the assets of the beneficiary.
+In many instances, funding occurs upon the death of a parent or another care provider of the special needs beneficiary.
 As with first-party special needs trusts, to preserve eligibility for government benefits, trust assets must be controlled by the trustee and may only be used to purchase certain items for the special needs beneficiary.